 - Beta-alanine, 3,200 mg: A naturally-occurring beta amino acid which helps increase muscle buffering capacity for greater endurance.
 The manufacturer also says beta-alanine helps ramp up strength and power as well as increase muscle mass and torch fat.

 - Creatine monohydrate, 3,000 mg: A popular and proven ingredient which helps increase muscle mass, strength, power, and endurance.
-ALTIUS’ three grams of creatine monohydrate per serving can help you gain as much as 30 percent in “power and energy release in short-sprint range,” per Jacked Factory’s official website.
+In addition, ALTIUS’ three grams of creatine monohydrate per serving can help you gain as much as 30 percent in “power and energy release in short-sprint range,” per Jacked Factory’s official website.

 - Betaine anhydrous, 2,500 mg: An ingredient which helps increase strength, power, muscle mass, endurance, protein synthesis, and human growth hormone (HGH).
 Clearly, it’s one of ALTIUS’ most versatile ingredients.